-- 1. Provide a quality Master of Social Work Program in accord with the standards of the Council on Social Work Education and the PA State System of Higher Education. - 2.
-Prepare graduates to practice competently and ethically with individuals, families, and communities. - 3.
-Prepare graduates to think critically, communicate effectively, and engage research in the practice of social work. - 4.
-Prepare graduates to practice social work with a commitment to social justice.
+- Provide a quality Master of Social Work Program in accord with the standards of the Council on Social Work Education and the PA State System of Higher Education. - Prepare graduates to practice competently and ethically with individuals and families. - Prepare graduates to think critically, communicate effectively, and engage research in the practice of social work. - Prepare graduates to practice social work with a commitment to social justice.